rsksmart/RSKIPs/IPs/RSKIP87.md

 ```
 function addUnlimitedLockWhitelistAddress(string address) returns (int256)
 ```
 The main difference is that it wont't require a maximum value as it won't have a lock limit.
-It will perform the same validations as the prevously described method and if they are sucessful it will add a new entry to the unlimited storage.
+It will perform the same validations as the previously described method and if they are successful it will add a new entry to the unlimited storage.

-As opposed to the one-off mode, this whitelisted address won't be removed after the first usage, the caveat is that the consumer should call to the removeLockWhitelistAddress method when this address shouldn't remain whitelisted anymore.
+As opposed to the one-off mode, this whitelisted address won't be removed after the first usage; the caveat being that the user should call the removeLockWhitelistAddress method to prevent further locks from this address.

 Both methods will return the same coded results: